drejom/vscode-rbioc/Readme.md

 This repository provides a `Dockerfile` that extends the official [Bioconductor Docker](https://bioconductor.org/help/docker/) image by adding some packages including the HPC job scheduler SLURM.
 GitHub actions build the image and push it to GitHub Packages.

 ## Additionally supported packages
 [Bioconductor Docker](https://bioconductor.org/help/docker/) containers are based on [Rocker](https://rocker-project.org/) project images, which provide RStudio Server, a full featured IDE via a web browser.
-To the Rocker project's images, the Bioconductor developers add all the system dependencies that are required to support Bioconductor R libraries.
+To the Rocker project's images, the Bioconductor developers add all the system dependencies required to support Bioconductor R libraries.
 We extend the container further by adding:

 - System dependencies to support `fnmate` and `datapasta`
 - System dependencies to support `monocle3`